huge-studio/HugeVoice/HugeVoice.Specs/README.md

 - Channel naming and management
 - UI responsiveness and accessibility

+### New Channel Persistence Features ⭐
+- **Channels remain open when broadcaster leaves**
+- **Listeners can wait for broadcaster to return or new broadcaster to join**
+- **Graceful broadcaster handovers between users**
+- **Persistent QR code sharing even when broadcaster is absent**
+- **Enhanced status messaging and UI feedback**
+- **Continuous connection maintenance during broadcaster changes**

+## Benefits of Channel Persistence

+1. **Better User Experience**: Listeners don't get kicked out when broadcaster takes a break
+2. **Seamless Handovers**: New broadcasters can take over channels with waiting audiences
+3. **Persistent URLs**: QR codes and shared links work even when broadcaster is temporarily away
+4. **Community Building**: Listeners can wait together and chat while waiting for broadcast to resume
+5. **Flexible Broadcasting**: Broadcasters can leave and return without losing their audience

-These specifications provide comprehensive coverage of the HugeVoice application's functionality and can guide both development and testing efforts.
+These specifications provide comprehensive coverage of the HugeVoice application's functionality including the new channel persistence feature, and can guide both development and testing efforts.